edu230991/aa_interview_test/README.md

 ##  Delivering

 You are welcome to reply to the email you will get from Orsted HR with a link to a GitHub or GitLab repo containing your code, Cc edsim@orsted.dk.
 Please include any dependencies in the *requirements.txt* file of your package.
 Please do not push to this repository, unless you want the other candidates to be able to look at your code!
-The whole excercise should not take you a lot more than two to three hours.
+The whole exercise should not take you a lot more than two to three hours.